Skip to Content

 Two guards on duty inside Gyeongbokgung Palace

-One of the best things to see at Gyeongbokgung Palace is changing of the guards.
-There are two different ceremonies you can see at the palace.
+One of the best things to see at Gyeongbokgung Palace is the changing of the guard ceremony.
+There are two different ceremonies you can see and they take place at various times throughout the day either inside or outside the main gate of the palace.

-The first is the guard duty performance which occurs outside of Gwanghwamun Gate.
-This ceremony takes place at 11:00 and 13:00.
+The first is the guard duty performance which occurs outside of Gwanghwamun Gate and this ceremony takes place at 11:00 or 13:00.
+The second is the changing of the palace guard which happens inside Gwanghwamun Gate at 10:00 or 14:00.

 2. Geunjeongjeon Hall

-Built for the sovereignty of the Joseon rulers, this main hall was used as a venue for official events such as coronation ceremonies, cabinet meetings and receptions of foreign envoys.
+Built for the sovereignty of the Joseon rulers, Geunjeongjeon Hall was the throne hall of the palace.
+It held official events such as coronation ceremonies, cabinet meetings and receptions of foreign envoys.
+This hall is the largest and most formal hall in the entire complex so you shouldn’t miss it.

-Travel Tip: This is one of the most crowded locations in the palace so if it’s busy continue your tour and return when the crowds subside.
+Travel Tip: This is one of the most crowded locations in the palace so if it’s busy continue with other buildings in the complex and return when the crowds subside.

 3. Sujeongjeon Hall